Identity, Account and Password Management

 - Generate reports of all account modifications and login activity.

-- Run account auditing options including identifying weekly controlled accounts.
+- Run account auditing options including identifying weakly controlled accounts.